Imagination (Woody Shaw album)

 Imagination is the final studio album led by trumpeter Woody Shaw which was recorded in 1987 and released on the Muse label.
 Imagination was reissued by Mosaic Records as part of Woody Shaw: The Complete Muse Sessions in 2013.

 Reception

-Scott Yanow of Allmusic stated, "Trumpeter Woody Shaw's final album as a leader (cut less than two years before his passing) is surprisingly upbeat.
+Scott Yanow of Allmusic stated, "Trumpeter Woody Shaw's final album as a leader (cut less than two years before his death) is surprisingly upbeat.
 Although his health became shaky, Shaw never declined as a player, as he shows throughout the spirited quintet outing...
 Recommended".